 ground at our pump site.
 Our registered hydrologist from Farnsworth &

-Wyle explained that the water table is discontinuous in the Indian Creek
+Wyle explained that the water table is discontinuous (not touching or adjacent) in the Indian Creek

 It is not uniform

 in that we are on a boundary area adjacent to an ancient prehistoric ice

 age riverbed to our northwest.
 The result is that six test holes drilled